Umut (film): Plot

 The protagonist of the film is Cabbar (performed by Güney), who has to support his crowded Turkish family – six children, a wife, and a grandmother – with the earnings from an old phaeton with two exhausted, half-dead horses.
 The family tries to survive in a damp and dingy living-quarters.
 Cabbar does not have a good run of business.
 He is indebted to almost everyone.
 His single hope is in the lottery tickets that he buys frequently.

 Life is getting harder day by day.
 One day, a fancy Mercedes-Benz hits one of his two horses.
 In this traffic accident, his horse dies.
 Cabbar is innocent but weak as well.
 This accident makes him see that the established order is accorded to the "poor and strong".
 The police find him guilty.

 Henceforth, he sells a few sticks.
 He manages to get enough money to buy a new horse.
-In the meantime, the creditors sell the phaeton and the horse, and shared the money – according to the debts of Cabber – among themselves.
+In the meantime, the creditors sell the phaeton and the horse, and share the money – according to the debts of Cabber – among themselves.

 Cabbar is plunged into despair.
 A friend of Cabbar, Hasan, has been waiting for the turning up of a buried treasure for Cabbar.
 In his helplessness, Cabbar lends himself to Hasan's illusions.
 After a preacher's faith healing sessions, Cabbar, Hasan, and the preacher go after the treasure.
 In the second half of the film, this search for the unfindable treasure is narrated.
 This search is a natural continuity of the gradually worsening events, which makes Cabbar take refuge on the preacher, in whom he had no belief at all at the beginning of the film.

 Güney set down three alternatives for Cabbar: First, he goes after the preacher and searches for the treasure; second, he continues to show attitude of expectancy in the lottery tickets; third, he takes part in an organized opposition with other phaeton drivers.
 However, Cabbar runs away from political and social activities and he becomes a victim of empty promises.
 He escapes realities and looks for shelter in fantasies.
 Güney could make Cabbar politically conscious, even make him the leader of this opposition, and lastly lead him to success or failure, but Güney chose to leave his protagonist blind.

 The film finishes with an interesting and striking scene.
 Cabbar, who left his wife, children, and mother in a desperate search for treasure, opens his hands to a God, whom he does not know.
 He begins to turn around in the middle of arid lands.
 He has gone mad.